Historical Markers in Utah County, Utah

 Utah County Timeline

-This timeline provides a condensed summary of the historical journey of Utah County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Utah County, Utah.

 - 1776: The first European explorers, Fathers Escalante and Dominguez, traveled through Utah County.